Our products

 Fresh herb mayonnaise

-The herb mayonnaise is the touch that elevates this recipe from a simple appetizer to a memorable bite.
+The herb mayonnaise is the touch that elevates this simple appetizer recipe to a memorable bite.
 The combination of six different aromatic herbs creates a complex flavor profile that complements the smoothness of the brandade.

 Preparation

 Wash and thoroughly dry all fresh herbs.
 Finely chop the parsley, basil, sage, and chives.
-Strip the thyme leaves.
+Strip the leaves from the thyme.
 In a bowl, mix the mayonnaise with all the chopped herbs and dried oregano.
-Stir well until the herbs are evenly distributed — the mayonnaise should take on a variegated greenish hue.
+Stir well until the herbs are evenly distributed — the mayonnaise should take on a mottled greenish hue.

 Dried oregano adds a slightly different note to fresh herbs: more concentrated, more earthy.
-Do not substitute it with fresh oregano, as the effect is different.
-The combination of fresh and dry is deliberate in Ada Parellada's recipe.
+Do not substitute it for fresh oregano, as the effect is distinct.
+The combination of fresh and dried is deliberate in Ada Parellada's recipe.

 Assembling the spheres

 Assembly is the most fun and fastest part.
-Ada Parellada designed this recipe with almost immediate assembly in mind, a three-step process that anyone can execute.
+Ada Parellada designed this recipe with the idea that assembly would be almost immediate, a three-step process that anyone can execute.

 Step 1: Prepare the panipuris

-Panipuris come in pre-fried and ready-to-use packages.
-With the tip of a knife or your finger, make a hole in the top of each panipuri — large enough to insert the piping bag nozzle, but not so large that the sphere loses its shape.
+Panipuris come in pre-fried packages, ready to use.
+Using the tip of a knife or your finger, make a hole in the top of each panipuri — large enough to insert the piping bag nozzle, but not so large that the sphere loses its shape.
 Panipuris are fragile, so handle with care.

 Step 2: Chop the nuts